dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/readingcomp_scientist_2.md

 type: multipleChoice
 ---

-## Why did you decide to sell your flat?
+## Why did you decide to sell your condo?

 ---